MicrosoftDocs/azure-devops-docs/docs/articles/remove-binaries.md

 *Notice that you must authenticate to the server for this to work*

-If you are using Visual Studio Team Services, you may need to set up an alternate credential that doesn't use special characters (such as the "@" in an email address).
+If you are using VSTS, you may need to set up an alternate credential that doesn't use special characters (such as the "@" in an email address).
 To do this, follow the instructions [here](https://www.visualstudio.com/get-started/code/share-your-code-in-git-eclipse#pat).

 Now, the branch will be permanently gone from the server, and subsequent clones and syncs by project team members will not download the large files we were trying to remove.
 Users will need to pull down from the server in order to make sure that they are in sync with the new server repo state.